MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-introduction/includes/4-hierarchy.md

 Every production environment will have an outage of some sort.
 There's no disputing this fact.
 The questions then become "what do you do when an incident occurs?
 What happens when systems are down and customers are impacted?"
-You need to create and implement a standard process that is effective at triaging the problem, getting the right resources engaged, and then mitigating the issue.
+You need a standard process that is effective at triaging the problem, getting the right resources engaged, and then mitigating the issue.
 At the same time, you also want to make sure you are communicating with stakeholders about the problem.

 ## Post-incident review (learning from failure)